Fabrication and Structural Analysis of Trilayers for Tantalum Josephson Junctions with Ta$_2$O$_5$ Barriers: Results and Discussion

 \subsection{Surface Morphology}

 Superconducting quantum devices with rougher film surfaces may have higher losses than those of smoother films.
 For example, in one study,\cite{Karuppannan2025} reducing the RMS surface roughness of Nb-based superconducting resonators from 0.98 nm to 0.31 nm quintupled the internal quality factor $Q_i$.
 This was attributed to a reduction in losses from quasiparticles and TLSs.
-To quantify the surface roughness of our oxidized Ta films, we performed atomic force microscopy (AFM) over $1 \times 1$ \textmu{}m$^2$ and $10 \times 10$ \textmu{}m$^2$ scan areas.
+To quantify the surface roughness of our oxidized Ta films, we performed atomic force microscopy (AFM) scan over $1 \times 1$ \textmu{}m$^2$ and $10 \times 10$ \textmu{}m$^2$ areas.
 Further details are included in the Methods section.
-Figure \ref{fig:AFM} displays the AFM images and Table \ref{tab:table1} summarizes the mean roughness extracted from the 10 \textmu{}m$^2$ scans.
+Fig.~\ref{fig:AFM} displays the AFM images from the 1~\textmu{}m$^2$ scans and Table \ref{tab:table1} summarizes the mean roughness extracted from the 10 \textmu{}m$^2$ scans.

-The Ta control film grown on a sapphire substrate at high temperature (sample 2) displays three primary domain orientations, evident in Fig. \ref{fig:AFM}(a).
+The Ta control film grown on a sapphire substrate at high temperature (sample 2) displays three primary domain orientations, evident in Fig.~\ref{fig:AFM}(a).
 Grains are oriented either in parallel or $\pm60\degree$ relative to each other.
-Similar grain structures were observed in previous studies of high-temperature epitaxial grown Ta on c-plane sapphire substrates.\cite{Alegria2023, Place2021} In these studies, it was found that the grains aligned with the hexagonal (001)-oriented c-plane Al$_2$O$_3$ substrate and (110)-oriented Ta crystal.
-On the other hand, the control film grown on silicon with a Nb seed layer (sample 1) displays random grain orientations.
-Both control films have a low mean surface roughness of 0.518 nm and 0.72 nm, for films on silicon and sapphire, respectively.
+Similar grain structures were observed in previous studies of high-temperature epitaxial grown Ta on c-plane sapphire substrates.\cite{Alegria2023, Place2021} In these studies, it was found that the grains aligned with the hexagonal (0001)-oriented c-plane Al$_2$O$_3$ substrate and (110)-oriented Ta crystal.
+However, the control film grown on silicon with an Nb seed layer (sample 1) displays random grain orientations.
+Both control films have a low mean surface roughness of 0.518 nm and 0.72 nm, for the silicon and sapphire substrates, respectively.

-Our different oxidation procedures resulted in oxide layers with varying surface morphologies and roughness.
-Thermal oxidation in the tube furnace at 400 \degree C resulted in the formation of an oxide layer composed of large grains -- approximately 90-130 nm in length and 10-15 nm in width -- that were randomly distributed in clustered formations.
+The oxidation procedures examined here resulted in oxide films with distinct surface morphologies and roughness.
+Thermal oxidation in the tube furnace at 400$\degree$C resulted in the formation of an oxide layer composed of large grains -- approximately 90-130 nm in length and 10-15 nm in width -- that were randomly distributed in clustered formations.
 Within each cluster, the grains exhibited a nearly parallel alignment.
 The films treated through this process exhibited mean surface roughnesses ($R_a$) of 1.04 to 1.71 nm, indicating a consistently smooth surface morphology.